ennis/fluff/GUI_NOTES.md

 > failure,
 > either panic or deadlock, as callback chains become more complex.

-* unpleasant because of ergonmics: yes
+* unpleasant because of ergonomics: yes
 * opportunities for runtime failure: with callback chains, that's true, but async might be able to clean things up.
     * For instance, with async and scoped callbacks, moving weak pointers in callbacks is not necessary anymore.
     * Interior mutability is probably inevitable, unless we can keep the state inside a future.